jonegil/gui-with-gio/teleprompter/01_setup.md

 ## Section 4 - Variables to control behaviour

 Now we're getting into the meat of things.
-In order to control the behaviour and looks of the program we need multiple state variables that contain information of how things should be displayed and what the program should do.
+In order to control the behaviour and looks of the program we need multiple variables that control things should be displayed and what the program should do.

-After working with the program a while, I found that the following variables would be helpful:
+There's no one-right-answer on how to do this.
+Instead, while working with the code over time, the following set emerged and proved helpful:

 | Variable     | Description                                   | Changed with                                  |
 | ------------ | --------------------------------------------- | --------------------------------------------- |